By Published On: November 6, 2019Categories: Grass is Greener Syndrome

 While bringing the mind and emotion into alignment isn’t an overnight process, I’ve found in my experience working with this issue that it can be a life-changing breathe of fresh air for people who are patient with the process.
 The aim is to gain control over your options in life, rather than the stress of life’s decisions controlling you.

-Learn more about decision-making and Grass is Greener Syndrome and how I can help.
+Contact me to inquire about therapy, or to learn more about decision-making and Grass is Greener Syndrome and how I can help.

 Share This Story!